paulsengroup/hictkpy/docs/quickstart.rst

 Quickstart
 ##########

-hictkpy provides Python bindings for hictk through pybind11.
+hictkpy provides Python bindings for hictk through `nanobind <https://github.com/wjakob/nanobind>`_.

-``hictk.File()`` can open .cool and .hic files and allows retrieval of interactions as well as file metadata.
+``hictk.File()`` can open .cool and .hic files and can be used to fetch interactions as well as file metadata.

-The example use file `4DNFIOTPSS3L.hic <https://data.4dnucleome.org/files-processed/4DNFIOTPSS3L>`_, which can be downloaded from `here <https://4dn-open-data-public.s3.amazonaws.com/fourfront-webprod/wfoutput/7386f953-8da9-47b0-acb2-931cba810544/4DNFIOTPSS3L.hic>`_.
+The examples in this section use file `4DNFIOTPSS3L.hic <https://data.4dnucleome.org/files-processed/4DNFIOTPSS3L>`_, which can be downloaded from `here <https://4dn-open-data-public.s3.amazonaws.com/fourfront-webprod/wfoutput/7386f953-8da9-47b0-acb2-931cba810544/4DNFIOTPSS3L.hic>`_.

 Opening files
 -------------